 A verification schedule is simple enough to create, but sometimes difficult to implement.
 The SQF practitioner is responsible for all verification activities, but is not necessarily the one to conduct those activities.
 The practitioner must set the schedule to ensure all required verification activities are conducted and the frequency of these activities.
 The practitioner must also ensure that resources are available and suitably competent to conduct these activities.

-Elements 2.5.1 and 2.5.3 require the supplier to define their validation and verification activities.
-This element simply requires the supplier (i.e., the SQF practitioner) to further identify when those activities will occur and who is responsible.
+This element requires that the site (i.e., the SQF practitioner) to identifies when verification activities will occur and who is responsible.